raf555/kbbi-api/README.md

 The dictionary used by the server will be updated as soon as new version of the application is released.

+### Copyright and Data Ownership

+> [!WARNING]
+> All data in this dictionary is fully owned by **Badan Pengembangan dan Pembinaan Bahasa, Kementerian Pendidikan, Kebudayaan, Riset, dan Teknologi Republik Indonesia**.
+>
+> The commercial use of this dataset is strictly prohibited and subject to legal provisions under: **Indonesian Law No. 28 of 2014 on Copyright**.
+>
+> The accompanying code is licensed separately and is not subject to the same restrictions as the dictionary data.
+The code is provided under MIT License, allowing its use, modification, and distribution according to the terms of that license.

 ## Issues

 For any issues, be it from the API server or from the dictionary, or questions or inquiries or suggestions, feel free to raise a new issue.
 I'll try to look into it as soon as possible.